Last updated August 8, 2017

 Amazon Collecting Sales Tax Based on Virginia Data Center

 But from running millions of Amazon transactions through TaxJar, we’ve seen that this is not the case.
-In Virginia, Amazon appears to collect sales tax from their buyers based not on the buyer’s location, but based on the location of Amazon’s data center in Chantilly, Virginia.
+In Virginia, Amazon appears to collect sales tax from their buyers based not on the seller’s location, but based on the location of Amazon’s data center in Chantilly, Virginia.
 This goes not just for sales from Amazon.com, but for sales made by FBA sellers through the Amazon system.

 Long story short, Amazon collects sales tax from all Virginia buyers at the Chantilly rate, regardless of the buyer’s location.